 4.10 The examination itself – what you can expect

 The Oral Examination lasts about 45 minutes.
 All portions of the examination are timed to ensure fairness, but keep in mind that because the exams are administered to one person at a time, proctors may be slightly behind or ahead of schedule.
 All proctors strive to be available to start your examination at the scheduled time.
-When you enter the examining room, you will see a conference table, equipped with a tape or digital recorder to record your performance and a laptop computer or compact disk player that will play the consecutive and simultaneous sections of the examination that you will interpret.
-The proctor will introduce him/herself and show you where to place your personal belongings.
-The proctor will indicate where you are to sit.
+When you enter the examining room, you will see a conference table, equipped with a tape or digital recorder to record your performance and a laptop computer or other audio device that will play the consecutive and simultaneous sections of the examination that you will interpret.
+The proctor will introduce him/herself and will indicate where you are to sit.
 The proctor will begin recording the session as soon as you are seated, and will ask you to identify yourself for the recording.
 You will identify yourself by stating the identification number found on your Admission Letter.
 The next step is to give you instructions on taking the exam.
 Then the actual examination will begin.

 Before you begin, the instructions for the sight translation will be read to you.
 When the instructions are over, you will be given the first text, a one-page, double-spaced document for translation from English to Spanish.
 It will be a report or affidavit containing colloquial language and perhaps some justice system jargon.
 The purpose of this text is to determine whether you have a good command of language typically found in police reports, pre-sentence investigative reports, or witness affidavits, and to see if you are able to maintain the register, or language level, of the original in your interpreted version.
 You will be allowed exactly five minutes to render the translation.
 A timer will be set before you begin.
 First you should read through the text to be translated; if you have not begun your translation within a minute and a half, you will be told to begin.
 If you have not finished your sight translation in the allotted five minutes, you will be told to stop.